-While at Penn State for eight years (BS and MD), I built a hammer dulcimer and played in a old time string band perhaps developing an ear for music.
-Studying acoustics while in residency (some forgettable paper taking photos of kitten tympanic membrane diameters), Ron Konrad gave me free rein to study ear anatomy, neurosurgery and push the boundaries of otolaryngology.
+Later, at Penn State for eight years (BS and MD), I built a hammered dulcimer and played in an old time string band perhaps developing an ear for music.
+Studying acoustics while in residency (some forgettable paper taking photos of kitten tympanic membrane diameters), my residency chairman, Ron Konrad gave me free rein to study ear anatomy, neurosurgery and push the boundaries of otolaryngology.

-I ultimately switched after residency to the nascent field of laryngology as video and digital computer equipment were intertwining.
-Searching for a mentor in laryngology, otologist colleague Michael Teixido led me to Robert Bastian in Chicago and through him I learned to how to hear a voice disorder.
+After residency my interests shifted to the nascent field of laryngology as video and digital computer equipment were advancing by miniaturizing and speeding up.
+Searching for a mentor in laryngology, my otology colleague, Michael Teixido led me to Robert Bastian in Chicago and through him I learned to how to hear a voice disorder.

-Now, as I take my turn teaching interested fellows about laryngology, I can, in retrospect, see how all this past, seemingly disparate fascination with music, aerodynamics, physics, sound, computers, film, anatomy, surgery, nerves, video and photography, actually fits together like a puzzle to formulate what has become a passionate career in the diagnosis and treatment of voice disorders.
+Now, as I take my turn teaching interested fellows about laryngology, I can, in retrospect, see how all this past, seemingly disparate fascination with music, aerodynamics, physics, sound, computers, film, anatomy, surgery, nerves, video and photography, actually fits together like a puzzle to formulate what has become my passion and career, the study of the diagnosis and treatment of voice disorders.

 Qualifications and Experience

-Dr. Thomas' special area of interest is voice disorders, including singing, speaking, breathing, and swallowing.
+Dr. Thomas' special area of interest is voice disorders.
 Dr. Thomas’ qualifications for the laryngeal or voice subspecialty of ear, nose, and throat surgery (otolaryngology), include a passionate interest in voice disorders, as well as extensive study including and beyond a six year residency training program in otolaryngology.
 Dr. Thomas has traveled widely, studying under numerous other laryngologists (otolaryngologists who specialize in throat disorders) in the United States, Canada, and in Europe.
 In addition, Dr. Thomas completed a concentrated fellowship at Loyola University in Chicago studying under Robert Bastian, M.D.

 Loyola University Medical School, Maywood, Illinois